unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ## Exercise: Add a BatchNormalization layer as the first layer to your neural network.
 (documentation & reference: https://keras.io/api/layers/normalization_layers/batch_normalization/)

+Look at the [documentation of the batch normalization layer](https://keras.io/api/layers/normalization_layers/batch_normalization/).
+Add this as a first layer to the model we defined above.
+Train the model and compare the performance to the model without batch normalization.
 ~~~
 def create_nn(n_features, n_predictions):
     # Input layer